-One customer represented approximately 17% and 19% of the balance of "Trade accounts receivable, net" as of March 31, 2024 and December 31, 2023, respectively.
-As part of our assessment for credit losses, for the quarter ended March 31, 2024, we determined that the collection of the balance owed from a significant customer was uncertain, resulting in a reduction in the "Trade accounts receivable and contract assets, net" balance on our Condensed Consolidated Balance Sheets.
+One customer represented approximately 20% and 19% of the receivable component of "Trade accounts receivable and contract assets, net" as of June 30, 2024 and December 31, 2023, respectively.
+As part of our assessment for credit losses, for the quarters ended March 31, 2024 and June 30, 2024, we determined that the collection of the balance owed from a significant customer was uncertain, resulting in a reduction in the "Trade accounts receivable and contract assets, net" balance on our Condensed Consolidated Balance Sheets.